 Fusion of the spine can sometimes lead to a forward curvature of the spine, called kyphosis, causing a forward-stooped posture.
 Although this can happen in the most severe cases of AS, it is now far less common given the advances in treatment.

-It is important to follow your doctor's instructions, take your medicine on schedule and maintain a daily exercise regimen, which, over time, will make you feel better and lead to better outcomes.
-It is also important to pay particular attention to your posture in order to avoid kyphosis.
-With the advent of the newer classes of medications, specifically the biologics anti-tumor necrosis factor-alpha agents), there is reason to believe that the natural course of spondylitis may be slowed or halted.
+It is important to follow your doctor's instructions, take medicine on schedule, if prescribed, and maintain a daily exercise regimen, which, over time, will lead to better outcomes.
+It is also important to pay particular attention to your posture in order to reduce the risk of kyphosis.
+With the advent of biologics, there is reason to believe that the natural course of spondylitis may be slowed or halted.
 More studies are needed to confirm this.

 The hips and shoulders are affected in about one-third of people with ankylosing spondylitis (AS).
 Hip involvement usually comes on gradually, and although the pain often is felt in the groin area, it can sometimes be felt in other areas of the body, such as the knees or the front of the thigh.
 When this happens, it is called "referred pain," which can be very misleading to both a doctor and affected person.
 Hip involvement typically is more common in younger people when symptoms first begin.
 It often carries with it a more severe prognosis or course of disease.
 Generally speaking, shoulder involvement is mild.